-- Away from the city centre and traffic congestion; - Growing infrastructure in surrounding areas;
+- Away from the city centre and traffic congestion; - · Growing infrastructure in surrounding areas; - Good visibility of the subject site provides good exposure for any potential development; - The subject property's surrounding infrastructure, and future plans will allow for easy connectivity with other parts of Jeddah city and upcoming surrounding areas. - Continued investment in the economy by the government will help maintain growth and business; - Perceptions of high security risks deter some investors and the possibility of change in governmental procedures causing an effect on investment value and general business activity; - the current low liquidity levels in real estate markets combined with low levels of transparency and the consequent difficulty of verifying reported transactions; - the evolving real estate laws, regulations and planning controls relating to property and property transactions; - the volatility of real estate investment and development markets; - the subject hotel is part of a new development which will take time to discover a stabilise point; however, an international brand will provide a good leverage with good synergy along with the connecting mall; - Both the mall and the hotel contain different risk profiles whereby the mall has some long-term incomes with various short-term incomes.
+On the other hand, the hotel has no contracted income and so being subject to performance, although relying on an international brand and operator. - the restricted investor mass together with the significant influence of state sponsored developers and operators, in relatively small markets;

-- Good visibility of the subject site provides good exposure for any potential development; - The subject property's surrounding infrastructure, and future plans will allow for easy connectivity with other parts of Jeddah city and upcoming surrounding areas. - Continued investment in the economy by the government will help maintain growth and business: - Perceptions of high security risks deter some investors and the possibility of change in governmental procedures causing an effect on investment value and general business activity; - the current low liquidity levels in real estate markets combined with low levels of transparency and the consequent difficulty of verifying reported transactions; - the evolving real estate laws, regulations and planning controls relating to property and property transactions; - the volatility of real estate investment and development markets; - the subject hotel is part of a new development which will take time to discover a stabilise point; however, an international brand will provide a good leverage with good synergy along with the connecting mall; - Both the mall and the hotel contain different risk profiles whereby the mall has some long-term incomes with various short-term incomes.
-On the other hand, the hotel has no contracted income and so being subject to performance, although relying on an international brand and operator. - the restricted investor mass together with the significant influence of state sponsored developers and operators, in relatively small markets; - Threat of further KSA market decline and recession in 2022 and further threats of a second wave of the COVID-19 health crisis. - The client is advised that whilst all reasonable measures have been taken to supply as accurate a valuation as possible as at the Valuation date, this figure should be considered in the context of the volatility of today's market place.
+- ValuStrat[≥] - Presently, global economy is experiencing uncertain times due rising inflation, rising energy prices and the conflict in Ukraine.
+Any major threat from Global economic conditions can impact the KSA economy and therefore create market deterioration later in 2022. - The client is advised that whilst all reasonable measures have been taken to supply as accurate a valuation as possible as at the Valuation date, this figure should be considered in the context of the volatility of today's market place.